Once you make the mental shift towards sustainability, you’ll find that slowly everything will just fall into place.

 Continue reading “Simple beauty”

 When you break it down you only need a small handful of basic cleaning solutions to keep a natural clean home.
-I tend to refill amber spray bottles that I’ve bought in the past and I keep the labels on to make it clear which is which.
+I tend to refill amber spray bottles that I have bought in the past.
 Over the years I have developed a few of my favourites based on the below pantry essentials:

 - Bi-carb soda